 Once the cowboy fever passed, other movies started to be filmed in the area.
-Now, I can associate better with these (I am not a fan of cowboy movies at all).
+Now, I can relate better with these (I am not a fan of cowboy movies at all).
 Here is an example of some blockbusters filmed there:

 - Star Trek Generations